 GREATER HAZLETON SMALL BUSINESS COVID-19 IMPACT SURVEY RESULTS

-Last month the R&R Task Force conducted an online survey to better understand the threats and opportunities facing local small businesses in the Greater Hazleton Area* due to the pandemic.
+Soon after the COVID-19 shutdown the R&R Task Force conducted an online survey to better understand the threats and opportunities facing local small businesses in the Greater Hazleton Area* due to the pandemic.
 It was intended to better understand local business' ability to withstand what may be several months of suppressed revenue and what kinds of support initiatives and recovery programs may have the most impact. (*) For the purposes of this survey a Small Business is defined as those with less than 100 employees, including non-profit organizations.
 The Greater Hazleton Area is defined by the boundaries of the Hazleton Area School District.

 The 25-question survey was open from April 20 to April 30, 2020.
 Eighty small business owners responded, of which 91% of respondents reported owning businesses with fewer than 20 employees, and 65% of respondents having been in business longer than 10 years.
 Thus, findings from this survey highlight the profound impact of the current crisis on the smallest, long-standing, locally-owned businesses that are the backbone of the Greater Hazleton community.